1. Scope

 10.3.
 The Customer and Purchaser can only transfer his/her rights and obligations under the contract concluded with BF for attendance of an event (4.12.), and thus also the right to demand admission to the performance(s), to a third party by way of assignment of claims by the third party entering into the contract with BF in the place of the Purchaser, assuming all rights and obligations, and there is no prohibition of assignment within the meaning of the following provisions.

 10.4.
-The resale of admission tickets is forbidden in the following cases (prohibition of assignment); consent will not be given in these cases:
+The resale of admission tickets is prohibited in the following cases (prohibition of assignment); consent will not be given in these cases:

 f) In the event that the admission tickets are sold without reference to these General Terms and Conditions.